jhumelsine/jhumelsine.github.io/_posts/2025-03-07-house-divided.md

 It took a little time to get this code working, but I had a clear path in mind as I made every adjustment with TDD keeping me on track.
 I didn’t spend much time debugging or figuring out the next step, since each update progressed logically.

 # Bob Martin and John Osterhout Debate
-I was still procrastinating this blog entry, even if I felt I had resolved my contradictions.
+I was still procrastinating on this blog entry, even if I felt I had resolved my contradictions.
 I wasn’t sure if I could justify my resolutions to an audience even if they felt right to me.
 Was I resolving the conflict or rationalizing it?

 While procrastinating, I noticed a [post](https://x.com/unclebobmartin/status/1893659113525023115) on Twitter/X that featured a link to an online [Debate](https://github.com/johnousterhout/aposd-vs-clean-code/blob/main/README.md) between [Robert “Uncle Bob” Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) and [John Ousterhout](https://en.wikipedia.org/wiki/John_Ousterhout) regarding the differences in their software design philosophies.
 Their debate focused upon three topics:
 * Method/function length